A guide to Salesforce Git version control

 You can create new SFDX metadata in your org.
 In this coding example, we have selected an Apex class.

 You add your logic to the Apex class and save it.
-This now becomes an addition to your environment.
+This now becomes part of your environment.

 👀

-To create a change, you will go to “Setup.”
-You will then select “Object Manager” from the dropdown menu located on the left.
+To create a change, go to “Setup.”
+Then, select “Object Manager” from the dropdown menu on the left.
 This is where the data model lives.
-You will then open up a custom object.
+Then, open a custom object.

-As you have access to the data model, you can make any change you desire.
+You can make any change you desire with access to the data model.
 To implement a change to a field, for example, you will select “Field & Relationships.”
 In this instance, we are changing the “Help Text.”

 Once you have added in your help text, you will save it.
 To view your changes, you will go to the “Changes” tab.